 .

-We took this trip during the last week of December and the first two weeks of January, right at the beginning of winter.
+We did this trip during the last week of December and the first two weeks of January, right at the beginning of winter.

-he temperatures we encountered ranged from 14ºC in Dubrovnik one afternoon to -5ºC in Žabljak, Durmitor National Park, Montenegro.
+The temperatures we encountered ranged from 14°C in Dubrovnik one afternoon to -5°C in Žabljak, in Durmitor National Park, Montenegro.
 However, these were the extremes.

-For most of the trip, temperatures hovered between 2ºC and 8ºC—cold, but manageable (considering we live in the tropics, where temperatures never drop below 7ºC).
-That said, appropriate clothing was essential: windproof and snowproof jackets, thermal pants, scarves, hats, and gloves were part of our daily attire.
+For most of the trip, temperatures hovered between +2°C and +8°C — cold, but manageable (especially considering we live in the tropics, where temperatures never drop below 7°C).
+That said, appropriate clothing was essential: waterproof and windproof jackets, thermal pants, scarves, hats, and gloves were part of our daily attire.

-It snowed one day in Zabljac and one day (very little) in Sarajevo, at the end of the trip – to the sadness of the children, who were expecting heavy snowfalls throughout the roadtrip:-)
+It snowed one day in Žabljak and lightly one day in Sarajevo, at the end of the trip — to the kids’ disappointment, as they were expecting heavy snowfall throughout the road trip 🙂

-We planned to ski in Montenegro at the Savin Kuk ski resort near Žabljak in Durmitor National Park.
-Unfortunately, we visited in the last days of December, and there wasn’t enough snow—the season hadn’t started yet.
-The previous year, the resort had opened just after Christmas, but during our visit, it only opened in the second week of January. there wasn't enough snow, the season hadn't opened yet.
-The previous year, the ski resort had opened just after Christmas, but when we were there, it only opened in the second week of January.
+We planned to ski in Montenegro at the Savin Kuk ski resort near Žabljak, in Durmitor National Park.
+Unfortunately, we visited in the last days of December, and there wasn’t enough snow — the season hadn’t started yet.
+The previous year, the resort had opened just after Christmas, but when we were there, it only opened in the second week of January.

 .